-- Pipe the outline of little bunny faces across the hardened chocolate.
+- Pipe the outline of little bunny faces across the chocolate.

 - Place back into the fridge for 5 minutes to allow the bunny faces to harden.

-- Take out the fridge and using a black icing pen, pipe on the bunnies eyes and using a pink icing pen, pipe on the bunnies noses
+- Finally, take out the fridge and using a black icing pen, pipe on the bunnies eyes and using a pink icing pen, pipe on the bunnies noses

 That’s your Easter Chocolate Bark prepared, melted, decorated, chilled and decorated again ready for you to enjoy!